There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 - Add 1 SMALL fish per 10 gallons of water.

-The proportion is what worked best for me.
+This proportion of fish-to-volume of water is what worked best for me.

-Adding a fish per 10 gallons of water is the safest way of controlling the ammonia levels.
+Adding just one small fish per 10 gallons of water is the safest way of controlling the ammonia levels.
+Here you can find some hardy beginner fish options.

 - Feed your fish every other day.